-At the drafting committee meeting of October 31, 1997, the committee asked the Reporter to define a term for organizations that sponsor arbitrations.
+1. At the drafting committee meeting of October 31, 1997, the committee asked the Reporter to define a term for organizations that sponsor arbitrations.
 In the case law these agencies have been referred to as "arbitration associations, "sponsoring organizations, and "organizations administering arbitrations.
 Shearson Lehman Hutton, Inc. v.
 Wagoner, 944 F.2d 114 (2nd Cir.
 1991) (court refers to arbitration association rule); Rubenstein v.
 Otterbourg, 78 Misc.2d 376, 35 N.Y.S.2d 62 (1973) (court holds that arbitration association could not be held liable for actions of arbitrator who enjoyed immunity); Olson v.
 National Ass'n of Sec.
 Dealers, 85 F.3d 381, (8th Cir.
 1996) (held that NASD, a sponsoring organization, was immune from civil liability for improperly selecting an arbitration panel); Thiele v.
 RML Realty Partners, 14 Cal.App.4th 1526, 18 Cal.
 Rptr.2d 416 (1993) (held that the sponsoring organization was immune from tort liability); Richardson v.
 American Arbitration Ass'n, 888 F.Supp.
 604 (S.D.
 N.Y.
+1995)

-1995) (refers to arbitration institutions as organizations administering arbitrations).
-Perhaps the longest term referring to these administering institutions is "boards, associations, commissions, and other quasi-judicial bodies that sponsor arbitration Ass'n, 205 Mich.App.
+(refers to arbitration institutions as organizations administering arbitrations).
+Perhaps the longest term referring to these administering institutions is "boards, associations, commissions, and other quasi-judicial bodies that sponsor arbitrations and make arbitration facilities available," in Boraks v.
+American Arbitration Ass'n, 205 Mich.App.
 149, 517 N.W.2d 771 (1994).

-The term used here "arbitration institution is that similar to the one used in section 74 of the English Arbitration Act ("arbitral or other institutions) and describes well the functions of agencies such as the American Arbitration Association, the Center for Public Resources, JAMS-Endispute, the National Association of Securities Dealers, the American Stock Exchange, the New York Stock Exchange, the International Chamber of Commerce, and the United Nations Commission on International Trade Law which, usually under specific administrative rules, oversee and administer all aspects of the arbitration process, including the appointment of arbitrators (see RUAA section 6, appointment of arbitrators, and RUAA section 10, the arbitration process).
-The important hallmarks of such agencies are that they are neutral and independent of the parties involved in the arbitration dispute.
+The term used here "arbitration institution is that similar to the one used in section 74 of the English Arbitration Act ("arbitral or other institutions") and describes well the functions of agencies such as the American Arbitration Association, the Center for Public Resources, JAMS-Endispute, NASD Regulation, Inc., the American Stock Exchange, the New York Stock Exchange, the International Chamber of Commerce, and the United Nations Commission on International Trade Law which, usually under specific administrative rules, oversee and administer all aspects of the arbitration process, including the appointment of arbitrators (see RUAA section 7, appointment of arbitrators, and RUAA section 11, the arbitration process).
+The important hallmarks of such agencies are that they are neutral and impartial.
 See, e.g., Engalla v.
-Permanente Medical Group, Inc.,

-15 Cal.4th 951, 938 P.2d 903, 64 Cal.Rptr.2d 843 (Cal.
-1997) (defendants' selfadministered arbitration program between insurer and customers that did not impartially administer arbitration system and made representations about timeliness of the proceedings contrary to what defendant knew would occur was improper).
-The terms "arbitration institution is used in RUAA section 7 concerning arbitrator disclosure and RUAA section 9 concerning arbitrator immunity.
+Permanente Medical Group, Inc., 15 Cal.4th 951, 938 P.2d 903, 64 Cal.Rptr.2d 843 (Cal.
+1997) (defendants' self-administered arbitration program between insurer and customers that did not impartially administer arbitration system and made representations about timeliness of the proceedings contrary to what defendant knew would occur was improper).
+The terms "arbitration institution is used in RUAA section 8 concerning arbitrator disclosure and RUAA section 10 concerning arbitrator immunity.